-Lactobacillus acidophilus FNCC 0051 and Streptococcus thermophilus FNCC 0040 were encapsulated with gelatin and Na alginate in this study referring to Lestari, et al. [11] with several modifications including the type of LAB, encapsulation material (gelatin and Na alginate) and stirring time.
-First, gelatin solution (5% w/v) was dissolved in distilled water heated at 50-55 °C and Na alginate (1.5% w/v) was dissolved in distilled water and sterilized at 121°C for 15 minutes.
-Then, 7 mL of a suspension of Lactobacillus acidophilus FNCC 0051 Streptococcus thermophilus FNCC 0040 homogenized with a solution of gelatin and Na alginate in a ratio (1:1); (1:2); (1:3) respectively as treatment P1, P2 and P3. lt continuously inserted with a sterile syringe into 50 ml of sterile paraffin oil containing 0.5% span 80, then 10 ml sterile 0.1 M CaCl2 and homogenized using a magnetic stirrer at a speed of 450 rpm for 30 minutes.
-After the sedimentation of the microcapsules was formed, the microcapsules were harvested by centrifugation at a speed of 3.500 rpm for 15 minutes.
-The microcapsules were washed twice with sterile distilled water to separate the microcapsules from the oil.
+Lactobacillus acidophilus FNCC 0051 and Streptococcus thermophilus FNCC 0040 were encapsulated with gelatin and Na alginate in this study referring to Lestari, et al. [11] with several modifications including the type of LAB, encapsulation material (gelatin and Na alginate) and

+FNCC 0040 homogenized with a solution of gelatin and Na alginate in a ratio (1:1); (1:2); (1:3) respectively as treatment It was P1, P2 and P3. continuously inserted with a sterile syringe into 50 ml of sterile paraffin oil containing 0.5% span 80, then 10 ml sterile 0.1 M CaCl2 and homogenized using a magnetic stirrer at a speed of 450 rpm for 30 minutes.
+After the sedimentation of microcapsules was formed, the microcapsules were harvested by centrifugation at a speed of 3.500 rpm for 15 minutes. were microcapsules washed twice with sterile distilled water to separate the microcapsules from the oil.
 The microcapsules were filtered using filter paper and then transferred into sterile dishes.